• Skip to primary navigation

 Vegan oil free pumpkin muffins in a muffin tray with walnuts on top.

-As always, I hope you enjoy these dairy-free pumpkin muffins!
+As always, I hope you enjoy these vegan pumpkin chocolate chip muffins!
+If you like the recipe, feel free to rate it and leave a comment.

 Originally published on December 23, 2019, updated on October 19, 2021.